Stuwert/blog/src/serverless.md

 - Understand what the cost drivers are of each of these and how I can monitor cost on my own?
 - How do I put things in a CI system easily?

 \*I know there are easy ways to google these answers.
-I want to understand how to
+I want to understand how to build them